JakubNer/az-reverse-proxy-options/README.md

 In this approach we orchestrate API cross-cutting concerns with [a single Azure Function](https://github.com/JakubNer/az-reverse-proxy-options/tree/master/jwt-terminate-rewrite-and-forward) containing our middleware stack (express.js), before forwarding to the target business-logic service.

-This does exactly the same steps as API Management.
+This function does exactly the same steps as our API Management configuration from the previous section.
 Although API Management is much nicer &mdash; with its declarative orchestrations &mdash; this approach is much cheaper:  API Management is pricey.

 The Azure Function does the same things: